Canisius at a Glance

 The high quality of a Canisius education is consistently recognized and ranked in a wide variety of ways, including the following:

-More than 90 percent of the Canisius students who apply to graduate school are accepted.
+Nine of ten Canisius students who apply to law schools are accepted.

-Nine of 10 Canisius students who apply to law and medical schools are accepted.
+Nine of ten Canisius students who apply to medical and health schools are accepted.

 US News & World Report “America’s Best Colleges”